platformsh/platformsh-docs/docs/src/add-services/vault.md

 With this token for authentication, you can use any of the policies you [defined in your `.platform/services.yaml` file](#1-configure-the-service).

-The following examples use cURL as an example, which you could do in a hook or after SSHing into your app environment.
+The following examples use cURL as an example, which you could do in a hook or after accessing your app with SSH.
 Adapt the examples for your app's language.

 ### Get the token